-Utilize deep analytics to understand your audience
+Use deep analytics to understand your audience

 How do you know what’s working and what isn’t for maximizing the impact of your internal communication?
-It’s not enough to have a vague sense of what works or to go by what a small sample of employees say about your communication efforts.
+It’s not enough to have a vague sense of what works or to go by what a small sample of employees says about your communication efforts.
 You need a powerful analytics tool to extract data from your current efforts.
 That data is valuable for informing your strategic communication plan and your day-to-day efforts.

 For example, if you’re finding that a particular format of messaging or specific message was really well received and opened by employees across the organization, you might use it to create a template for similar future messages.
-Determining what works and building templates off those findings not only saves you time down the line, but also ensures that if your organization’s internal communications duties eventually fall on someone else, there will continue to be consistency in how that communication happens.
+Determining what works and building templates off those findings not only saves you time down the line but also ensures that if your organization’s internal communications duties eventually fall on someone else, there will continue to be consistency in how that communication happens.

+Analytics tools are fundamental to measuring KPIs.
 If you’re not yet familiar with Tryane’s suite of enterprise analytics tools, you’re missing a key opportunity to understand what’s working and what could use some fine-tuning in your communication efforts.
 Tryane gives communication professionals the data to make better decisions about how to communicate internally by showing them how and to what extent employees across the organization are engaging with company messaging on popular tools like Microsoft Teams, Yammer and SharePoint.